2000 Malaysian Grand Prix: Race

 David Coulthard (pictured in 2009) finished second.

 The 56-lap race that ran over 310.408 km started at 15:00 local time.
 The conditions for the race were dry and cloudy with the air temperature 32 C and the track temperature 35 C; humidity was at 60 per cent.
 Tyre wear was not a major concern for the race.
-Cockpit temperatures were at their highest of the season due to the warm and humid climate.
-Häkkinen, who started alongside Michael Schumacher, jumped the start by moving early, appearing to stop before the start, and then taking the lead.
+Cockpit temperatures were at their highest of the season due to the warm and humid climate and cooling was a major worry.
+When the red lights went out to start the race, Häkkinen, who started alongside Michael Schumacher, jumped the start by moving early, appearing to stop before the start, and then taking the lead.
 Coulthard moved faster off the line, passing Michael Schumacher on the outside for second into the first corner.

-Diniz attempted to pass Heidfeld who was alongside de la Rosa at the second turn, but he overshot the entry and crashed into the rear of Alesi's car, which was spun around and made contact with Heidfeld.
-Heidfeld pushed De La Rosa into the wall; De La Rosa, Diniz, and Heidfeld became the race's first retirements, while Alesi continued.
+Diniz attempted to pass Heidfeld who was alongside De la Rosa at the second turn, but he overshot the entry and crashed into the rear of Alesi's car, which was spun around and made contact with Heidfeld.
+Heidfeld pushed De la Rosa into the wall; De la Rosa, Diniz, and Heidfeld became the race's first retirements, while Alesi continued.
 Both Minardi drivers were forced wide in avoidance.
 On the same lap, Ralf Schumacher (affected by a major cold) was forced onto the grass while attempting to pass Irvine, and Trulli damaged his front wing after colliding with the Jaguar.
 Trulli stopped for a new front wing, while Verstappen spun off.
 These crashes necessitated the deployment of the safety car driven by Bernd Mayländer to slow the race.

 When the safety car entered the pit lane at the conclusion of the second lap, the race resumed with Häkkinen leading.
 Häkkinen let teammate Coulthard pass for the lead on lap three, and he was later overtaken by both Ferrari drivers after running wide at a corner on the same lap.
 At the competition of the third lap, Coulthard led from Michael Schumacher, Barrichello, Häkkinen, Wurz, and Villeneuve.
 Because he was driving a lightly fuelled car, Coulthard began to pull away from Michael Schumacher almost immediately with successive fastest laps.
-Häkkinen received a ten-second stop-and-go penalty on lap four for jumping the start.
+The stewards imposed a ten-second stop-and-go penalty on Häkkinen on lap four for jumping the start.
 Zonta moved up to eighth place after overtaking Button and Herbert.
 On the same lap, Button lost another position to Salo.
 Meanwhile, Verstappen began to make up ground, taking 16th place from Gené.